Laser peening: Laser peening systems

-For each laser peening system the output beam from the laser is directed into a laser peening cell containing the work pieces or parts to be processed.
-The peening cell contains the parts handling system and provides the safe environment necessary for efficient commercial laser peening.
+For each laser-peening system, the output beam from the laser is directed into a laser-peening cell containing the work pieces or parts to be processed.
+The peening cell contains the parts-handling system and provides the safe environment necessary for efficient commercial laser peening.
 The parts to be processed are usually introduced into the cell in batches.
-The parts are then picked and placed in the beam path by robots or other customized parts handling systems.
-Within the work cell, the beam is directed to the surface of the work piece via an optical chain of mirrors and/or lenses.
+The parts are then picked and placed in the beam path by robots or other customized parts-handling systems.
+Within the work cell, the beam is directed to the surface of the work piece by an optical chain of mirrors or lenses.
 If tape is used, it is applied before the part enters the work cell, whereas water or RapidCoater overlays are applied within the cell individually for each spot.
-The workpiece, or sometimes the laser beam, is repositioned for each shot as necessary via a robot or other parts handling system.
+The workpiece, or sometimes the laser beam, is repositioned for each shot as necessary by a robot or other parts handling system.
 When the selected areas on each part have been processed, the batch is replaced in the work cell by another.

 Process effect

-The shockwave generated coldwork (plastic strain) in the workpiece material creates compressive and tensile residual stresses to maintain an equilibrium state of the material.
-These residual stresses are compressive at the workpiece surface and gradually fade into low tensile stresses below and surrounding the laser peened area.
-The cold work also work hardens the surface layer.
-The compressive residual stresses, and to a lesser extent, the cold work, from laser peening have been shown to prevent and mitigate high cycle fatigue (HCF), low cycle fatigue (LCF), stress corrosion cracking, fretting fatigue, and, to some degree, wear and corrosion pitting.
+The shockwave-generated coldwork (plastic strain) in the workpiece material creates compressive and tensile residual stresses to maintain an equilibrium state of the material.
+These residual stresses are compressive at the workpiece surface and gradually fade into low tensile stresses below and surrounding the laser-peened area.
+The cold work also work-hardens the surface layer.
+The compressive residual stresses, and to a lesser extent, the coldwork, from laser peening have been shown to prevent and mitigate high cycle fatigue (HCF), low cycle fatigue (LCF), stress corrosion cracking, fretting fatigue, and, to some degree, wear and corrosion pitting.
 It is outstanding at mitigating foreign object damage in turbine blades.

-The plastic strain introduced by laser peening is much lower than that introduced by other impact peening technologies.
-As a result, the residual plastic strain has much greater thermal stability than the more heavily cold worked microstructures.
-This enables the laser peened compressive stresses to be retained at higher operating temperatures during long exposures than is the case for the other technologies.
-Among the applications benefiting from this are gas turbine fan and compressor blades and nuclear plant components.
+The plastic strain introduced by laser peening is much lower than that introduced by other impact-peening technologies.
+As a result, the residual plastic strain has much greater thermal stability than the more heavily cold-worked microstructures.
+This enables the laser-peened compressive stresses to be retained at higher operating temperatures during long exposures than is the case for the other technologies.
+Among the applications benefiting from this are gas-turbine fan and compressor blades and nuclear plant components.

 By enhancing material performance, laser peening enables more-efficient designs that reduce weight, extend component lifetimes, and increase performance.
-In the future, it is anticipated that laser peening will be incorporated into the design of fatigue critical components to achieve longer life, lighter weight, and perhaps a simpler design to manufacture.
+In the future, it is anticipated that laser peening will be incorporated into the design of fatigue-critical components to achieve longer life, lighter weight, and perhaps a simpler design to manufacture.